 Important beam tests are expected at the end of 2018 when crystal collimation will be tested with lead ion beams.
 If tests are successful, crystal collimation might be integrated in the baseline of the HL-LHC-WP5 collimation upgrade.

 This document describes the changes requested for a possible upgrade of the system in LS2.
-In the most demanding scenario, considered conservatively in tis document, works could entail the replacement of all 4 TCPC assemblies to upgrade the hardware and / or the crystals mounted in the present goniometers.
-It is noted that the installation on beam 1 presents some non-conformities that were tolerated for the first installation but need to be replaced for future changes (see detailed discussion []).
+In the most demanding scenario, considered conservatively in this document, works could entail the replacement of all 4 TCPC assemblies to upgrade the hardware and / or the crystals mounted in the present goniometers.
+It is noted that the installation on beam 1 presents some non-conformities that were tolerated for the first installation but need to be replaced for future changes (see detailed discussion in [3]).

 REASON FOR THE CHANGE